MrHedmad/kerblam/README.md

   Optionally, allows test data or alternative data to be used instead of real data, in order to test your pipelines.
-- :gift: `kerblam package` packages your pipelines and exports a container image for execution later.
+- :gift: `kerblam package` packages your pipelines and exports a container image for execution later plus a tarball with all the data a reproducer needs to run the analysis again.
-  It's useful for reproducibility purposes as the docker image is primed for execution, bundling the kerblam! executable, execution files and non-remote data in the blob itself.
+- :recycle: `kerblam replay` replays packaged pipelines fro the tarball made by `kerblam package`.
+  It automatically tries to fetch the same container that was made when the tarball was packaged.
 - :package: `kerblam data` fetches remote data and saves it locally, manages local data and can clean it up, preserving only files that must be preserved.
   It also shows you how much local data is on the disk, how much data is remote and